Escaping the BLEU Trap: A Signal-Grounded Framework with Decoupled Semantic Guidance for EEG-to-Text Decoding: Conclusion

 \section{Conclusion}

-We introduce \methodname{}, a novel EEG-to-Text decoding framework that effectively dismantles the persistent challenges of semantic bias and signal neglect in non-invasive brain-computer interfaces.
-By decoupling high-level semantic attributes to guide generation and redesigning the encoder-LLM interaction via a strict Q-K-V injection mechanism, our approach enforces signal-grounded decoding rather than relying on linguistic priors.
-Furthermore, we expose the ``BLEU Trap'' in current evaluation methods and establish a more rigorous protocol using $N$-way retrieval accuracy and distribution metrics.
-On these robust standards, \methodname{} achieves state-of-the-art performance, demonstrating superior capability in decoding diverse and semantically faithful text from noisy neural signals.
+We introduce \methodname{}, a novel EEG-to-Text decoding framework that effectively mitigate the persistent challenges of semantic bias and signal neglect in non-invasive brain-computer interfaces.
+By decoupling high-level semantic attributes to guide generation and redesigning the encoder-LLM interaction via a strict Q-K-V injection workflow, our approach enforces signal-grounded decoding rather than relying on linguistic priors.
+Furthermore, we expose the ``BLEU Trap'' in current evaluation methods and establish a more rigorous protocol.
+On these robust standards, \methodname{} achieves state-of-the-art performance, demonstrating capability in decoding diverse and semantically faithful text from noisy neural signals.

 {\alph{table}}